russellsdickerson/russellsdickerson.github.io/_portfolio/portfolio-2.md

 \end{pmatrix}
 $$

 ## Full-State Feedback Design

 Next, controllability is verified via rank analysis of the controllability matrix.
-The desired poles for the system will be set to \\( [-3, -2, -0.7+0.2i, -0.7-0.2i] \\).
-Because these poles were placed so that their real components are negative, this implies that the eigenvalues of the matrix \\( A \\) are strictly negative, which further implies that the matrix \\( A \\) is
+The desired poles for the system will be set to -3, -2, -0.7+0.2i, and -0.7-0.2i respectively.
+Because these poles were placed so that their real components are negative, this implies that the eigenvalues of the matrix \\( A \\) are strictly negative, which further implies that the matrix \\( A \\) is Hurwitz.
-Hurwitz.
 Therefore, it can be concluded by Lyapunov’s Indirect Method, that the origin is ideed an asymptotically stable equilibrium point.
 Therefore, by using pole placement, a feedback gain \\( K \\) is now computed.

 $$
 K = \begin{bmatrix} -19.3 & -22.975 & -1.59 & -5.525 \end{bmatrix}